Kylie Hilder: Coaching career

 In February 2020, Hilder coached the Sydney Roosters at the NRL Nines in Perth.
 On 24 June 2020, Hilder was announced as an assistant coach for the Roosters' NRL Women's Premiership team.

 On 24 February 2021, Hilder was announced as head coach of the New South Wales Women's State of Origin.
+In November 2024, Hilder stepped down from the role after four years.